-Title (Note 1) Criteria Professional qualifications and experience (Note 2) Nature of Independence (Note 3) Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Remarks Independent Wang, Chia- Cheng Finance and Accounting Department in Samebest Co., Ltd. Director Wang, Chia-Cheng is equipped with capabilities in corporate governance, professional finance and accounting skills and investment management.
+Title (Note 1) Criteria Professional qualifications and experience (Note 2) Nature of Independence (Note 3) Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Remarks Independent Director Wang, Chia- Cheng Catholic University.
+He previously worked in Prolific Technology Inc. as the head of Accounting Department, the head of the Accounting Department in SCAN-D Corporation, and the Independent Director of Simula Technology Inc. Wang, Chia-Cheng is concurrently the senior manager of Finance and Accounting Department in Samebest Co., Ltd. Director Wang, Chia-Cheng is equipped with capabilities in corporate governance, professional finance and accounting skills and investment management.
 The Company relies on its management experience and perspectives in different industries to At the time of the nomination and selection of the members of the Board of Directors, the Company has already obtained written statements, employment history, proof of current employment, and the relative relationship form provided by each Independent Director for verification, and has confirmed that he or she, his or her spouse, and his or her three relatives and other relatives are qualified as independent; and verified that the Independent Director have met the qualifications set forth in the "Regulations Governing Appointment of Independent Director and Compliance Matters for Public Companies" stipulated by the Financial Supervisory Commission and Article 14-2 of the Securities and Exchange Act for the two years prior to their election and during their term of office, and the Independent Director have been fully delegated the rights under Article 14-3 of the Securities and Exchange Act to participate in making decisions and expressing opinions in order to perform their duties independently.
-Member 0
+0

-Title (Note 1) Criteria Professional qualifications and experience (Note 2) Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Remarks Independent Director Hung, Da- Feng the area of finance.
-Hung, Da-Feng is also familiar with the direction of various At the time of the nomination and selection of the members of the Board of Directors, the Company has already obtained written statements, employment history, proof of current employment, and the relative relationship form provided by each Independent Director for verification, and has confirmed that he or she, his or her spouse, and his or her three relatives and other relatives are qualified as independent; and verified that the Independent Director have met the qualifications set forth in the "Regulations Governing Appointment of Independent Director and Compliance Matters for Public Companies" stipulated by the Financial Supervisory Commission and Article 14-2 of the Securities and Exchange Act for the two years prior to their election and during their term of office, and the Independent Director have been fully delegated the rights under Article 14-3 of the Securities and Exchange Act to participate in making decisions and expressing opinions in order to perform their duties independently.
+Title (Note 1) Criteria Professional qualifications and experience (Note 2) Nature of Independence (Note 3) Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Remarks Independent Director Hung, Da- Feng University of Arts, Hung, Da-Feng was the division chief of the Business Division in the head office of the First Commercial Bank, manager of the Taishan Branch of the First Commercial Bank, the manager of Tucheng Branch of the First Commercial Bank.
+Hung, Da-Feng is concurrently the executive assistant to the Chairman of Tai Shan Gas Co., Ltd. Director Hung, Da-Feng has a very complete record in the financial industry, and is equipped with professional abilities in the area of finance.
+Hung, Da-Feng is also familiar with the direction of various industries and can provide different opinions in relation to operational management, so as At the time of the nomination and selection of the members of the Board of Directors, the Company has already obtained written statements, employment history, proof of current employment, and the relative relationship form provided by each Independent Director for verification, and has confirmed that he or she, his or her spouse, and his or her three relatives and other relatives are qualified as independent; and verified that the Independent Director have met the qualifications set forth in the "Regulations Governing Appointment of Independent Director and Compliance Matters for Public Companies" stipulated by the Financial Supervisory Commission and Article 14-2 of the Securities and Exchange Act for the two years prior to their election and during their term of office, and the Independent Director have been fully delegated the rights under Article 14-3 of the Securities and Exchange Act to participate in making decisions and expressing opinions in order to perform their duties independently.
 0 convener